-Together Treasure Valley, a collaboration of 20 area businesses, has given away more than $357,000 since its inception in April 2016.
+Together Treasure Valley, a collaboration of area businesses, has given away more than $400,000 since its inception in April 2016.
 This amount has been magnified to more than $500,000 with matching funds.
-Today we are pleased to announce another project that will benefit individuals and families in Ada County experiencing a housing crisis.
-“Our goal of making the Treasure Valley better is uniquely exemplified in this new project,” said Debra Leithauser, President & Publisher of the Idaho Statesman and a partner in Together Treasure Valley.
+We are pleased to be a part of this amazing project that benefits individuals and families in Ada County experiencing a housing crisis.
+“Our goal of making the Treasure Valley better is uniquely exemplified in this project,” said Debra Leithauser, Idaho Power’s Director of Corporate Communications and a partner in Together Treasure Valley.

-Together Treasure Valley is giving $50,000 to Our Path Home – a coordinated entry point for those experiencing homelessness – for a new home.
+Together Treasure Valley gave $50,000 to Our Path Home – a coordinated entry point for those experiencing homelessness – for a new home.
 Matching funds of $32,800 from others will go toward this project as well.
 Coincidentally Our Path Home will be located on W. Cooper St., near the former site of Cooper Court – an impromptu tent city where dozens of Boise’s homeless men and women lived.
-Cooper Court was eventually disbanded due to zoning and safety reasons earlier this year.
-Now Our Path Home will be able to help some of these same individuals and others find safe housing options.
+Cooper Court was eventually disbanded due to zoning and safety reasons.
+Our Path Home will now be able to help some of these same individuals and others find safe housing options.
 “Our Path Home is the most intentional partnership to end homelessness that our Valley has pioneered,” said Wyatt Schroeder, Executive Director of CATCH.
 “We are so honored to partner with Together Treasure Valley.
 Our two collaborations share a common vision of a Treasure Valley where everyone knows the comfort, health, and safety of home.”